cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 </ExpansionPanel>

 After the introduction of Bitcoin, several so-called **public chains** came into being.
-Among them was **Ethereum** in 2014, a public blockchain with **smart contract** functionality.
-This smart-contract functionality enables applications based on these self-executing, self-enforcing, and self-verifying account holding objects.
+Among them was **Ethereum** in 2014, a public blockchain with **smart-contract** functionality.
+This functionality enables applications based on these self-executing, self-enforcing, and self-verifying account holding objects.
 Other general-purpose chains followed.

 --> Include image with historic overview of blockchains